Check out our incredible staff members that make Bacon Street Youth and Family Services the awesome place it is!

 Kim Dellinger came to Bacon Street in February 2015.
 She is thrilled to be able to work with such a dynamic and dedicated group of prevention and treatment professionals and is eager to work with the greater Williamsburg community in growing the services that we provide for teens and their families.
 Kim is originally from Arizona and did her undergraduate work at Northern Arizona University in history/social studies education after which she continued on to graduate school at James Madison University and graduated in 2003 with her Masters of Education degree in College Student Personnel Administration.
 Kim has worked in substance abuse prevention with teens for the past 10 years and is passionate about empowering youth and families to lead healthy and successful lives.
 A relatively recent transplant from Vermont, she’s enjoying being closer to family and friends in Virginia.
 She and her husband Scott have twin daughters, Kaylee and Claire who are in third grade at J. B. Blayton Elementary School.
 In her free time she loves gardening, reading, hiking and is passionate about Broadway musicals and the arts.

-Susan Sullivan-Tubach, B.A., Office Manager
+Susan Sullivan-Tubach, Office Manager

 Susan joined Bacon Street in June 2015.
 She has a BA in Psychology from The College of William and Mary and previously volunteered with Bacon Street during her Community Psychology Practicum.
 Susan has worked in community outreach and education for over 10 years.
 Her extensive work with non-profits has prepared her for the various organizational and financial responsibilities of the Front Office.